c3lang/c3c/README.md

 ### Design Principles
 - Procedural "get things done"-type of language.
 - Try to stay close to C - only change where truly needed.
-- C ABI compatibility and C C integration.
+- C ABI compatibility and excellent C integration.
 - Learning C3 should be easy for a C programmer.
-- Dare violating the "close to metal" principle if the value is great.
 - Data is inert.
-- Avoid "big ideas".
-- Avoid the kitchen sink language trap.
+- Avoid "big ideas" & the "more is better" fallacy.
+- Dare introducing some conveniences not "close to metal" if the value is great.

+### In what ways do C3 differ from C?

+- No mandatory header files
+- New semantic macro system
+- Generic modules
+- Module based
+- Subarrays (slices) and vararrays built in
+- Compile time reflection
+- Enhanced compile time execution
+- "Result" based zero overhead error handling
+- Defer
+- Value methods
+- Associated enum data
+- Built in strings
+- No preprocessor
+- Undefined behaviour trapped on debug by default
+- Optional pre and post conditions

 ### Current status